Hatimqr/Crypto-Trading/README.md

 -`test_candles`: 10 (forward-looking period for signal validation)

-## Model: Opt Strategy and Random Forest

 # Evaluation

-The project will evaluate the effectiveness of our trading strategy's decisions using the following performance metrics that directly assess how well our algorithm determines the optimal quantities ($d_i$  values) to buy, sell, or hold:
+The project will evaluate the effectiveness of our trading strategy's decisions using the following performance metrics that directly assess how well our algorithm determines the optimal $d_i$ to buy, sell, or hold:

 ## Performance Metrics